Friday, February 23rd, 2024

 Maximum Benefits: $5,000,000

-Ambulance Transportation: Licensed local ground or air ambulance service.
+Ambulance Transportation: Licensed local ground or air ambulance service or taxi fare (if ambulance is required, but not available).
 Sea and mountain evacuation is limited to $5,000.

 Emergency Hospital: semi-private hospital accommodation.

-Physicians – in and out of a hospital
+Physicians – in or out of a hospital.

 Private Duty Nurse – up to $5,000 for services of a registered nurse*